retest/docs/docs/recheck/usage/configuration.md

 #### Upload Reports to rehub

-When executing your tests on a CI, you may not be able to access the created files.
-Thus we offer a way to [upload](../../recheck-web/tutorial/upload-test-reports-to-rehub.md) your reports to ***rehub*** so that you can update your Golden Masters.
+When executing your tests on a CI, it may not be straightforward to access the created reports.
+For this we offer a way to [upload](../../recheck-web/tutorial/upload-test-reports-to-rehub.md) your reports to ***rehub*** so that you can easily update your Golden Masters.

 ### Using Filters

 If you want to use your own created filter, you may specify the full name (e.g. `"MyCustomIgnore.filter"`) of the file which can be located as described in the [filter](filter.md) documentation.

-Per default, we load the [`recheck.ignore`](filter.md) files.
+Per default, we load the [`recheck.ignore`](filter.md) file.
 Note that there are several methods to add/update filters:

 1. `RecheckOptionsBuilder#addIgnore( String )`: Will append a filter.
 2. `RecheckOptionsBuilder#setIgnore( String )`: Will overwrite the filter.